Martin322s/Martin322s/README.md

 6. 🧑‍🔧 **Engineering Degrees** in **Industrial Engineering** and **Software Engineering**
 7. 📜 **17+ Professional Certificates** in various technologies
 8. 💻 Certificate of **Completed Professional Internship** as Software Engineer
-9. 🌍 Certificate from **European Digital Resources (EDR)** – Highest Level of Competence in Internet and Computer Systems
+9. 🌍 Certificate from the **European Digital Competence Framework (DigComp)** - Highest Level of Competence in Internet and Computer Systems
 10. 🚀 Upskill Certificate for **Completed Advanced Program in System Software Development** from SoftUni
 11. 📚 **40+ Attended Seminars** on diverse tech topics